44David/ZeroTag/README.md

 # TO DO

 - [ ] - Add support for more models
-- [ ] - Add support for local models, using ollama for example
+- [ ] - Add support for torch serve models